-This process should also include changed access due to promotion, secondment, or demotion.
+This process will also include changed access due to promotion, secondment, or demotion.

-When a contract of employment at the School ends, the member of staff must return all equipment, including peripherals, to the School in full working condition.
+When a contract of employment at the school ends, the member of staff will return all equipment, including peripherals, to the school in full working condition.

 It is the responsibility of the user to backup any data or documents they may require, prior to returning the device.
-Any data pertaining directly to the school or members of the school community must not be retained.
+Any data pertaining directly to the school or members of the school community will not be retained.

-Retaining any personal data without the authorisation of the School is an offence under the Data Protection Act 2018.
+Retaining any personal data without the authorisation of the school is an offence under the Data Protection Act 2018.